medhaniea/pca-and-heatmap/README.md

 # pca-and-heatmap
-An R script to generate 3D Principal Component Analysis (PCA) plot and heatmap using publicly available packages.
+An R script to generate 3D Principal Component Analysis (PCA) plot and heatmap using publicly available packages.Details are provided in the pca-and-heatmap.html file.